ACTG-ARL: Differentially Private Conditional Text Generation with RL-Boosted Control: A hierarchical framework for DP synthetic text generation

 However, CTCL has several limitations that undermine its reliability in some settings.
 It relies on a fixed topic model trained on a public corpus, which may not align with the private domain and can force nuanced text into coarse, lossy categories, making the inferred topics inaccurate.
 Moreover, when the dataset size is small relative to the number of topics, the topic histogram contains many empty bins, yielding a low signal-to-noise ratio that renders the privatization step unstable (see~\Cref{app:results-ctcl-failure} for analysis).
 The combination of inaccurate topic inference and noise-dominated histograms can limit the utility of the generated text.
 This motivates us to generalize CTCL into a broader and more flexible hierarchical framework and systematically analyze its design choices.

 \looseness=-1 We propose a modular, hierarchical framework that \textit{decomposes} DP synthetic text generation into two subtasks: learning a \textit{low-dimensional} feature representation of private text, and learning a conditional generator.
-Given a feature design $\mathcal{S}$,~\Cref{fig:pipeline} shows how the \textbf{Learning Phase} unfolds in three stages:
+Given a feature design $\mathcal{S}$,~\Cref{fig:pipeline} shows how the \textbf{Learning Phase} unfolds:

-\begin{itemize} \item \textit{{Stage 0: Feature extraction.}} We employ a feature extractor $\phi_{\cal S}: x\rightarrow f$ to extract the private feature set $D_{\text{priv}}^f$ from the raw text corpus $D_{\text{priv}}^x$ according to $\cal S$, where $x$ denotes a text sample and $f$ its feature.
+\begin{itemize}[leftmargin=*, topsep=0pt, parsep=0pt] \item \textit{{Stage 0: Feature extraction.}} We employ a feature extractor $\phi_{\cal S}: x\rightarrow f$ to extract the private feature set $D_{\text{priv}}^f$ from the raw text corpus $D_{\text{priv}}^x$ according to $\cal S$, where $x$ denotes a text sample and $f$ its feature.
 We also compose the (feature, text) pairs into $D_{\text{priv}}^{f,x}$.
 This pre-processing step prepares the data for subsequent stages.

 \item \textit{{Stage 1: Learning a DP feature generator.}} We learn a generator $G_{f}$ with privacy budget $\varepsilon_1$ on $D_{\text{priv}}^{f}$.
 The goal is to generate synthetic features that resemble the private ones.